duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/32-operation-safety.md

 There was a collision between a private airplane and a sightseeing helicopter over Manhattan.
 The result was 9 deaths, of tourists and the people on the airplane.
 There were several causes that contributed to this:
-1) The limitations of the see and avoid concept
+1) The limitations of the see and avoid concept:

+9 seconds before collision, the helicopter was not seen from the airplane.
+5 seconds before collision, the helicopter was also _____.
+1 second before collision, the helicopter was too close to be able to act sufficient.

 2) Teterboro Airport local controller’s non pertinent telephone conversation

 3) Guidelines for helicopter issued by the sightseeing company

 #### FAA rules